Sagmanua/InglesDAM1-/Eval2/in md.md

 7. We __have to__ wear a tie at work.
 I hate it!
 8. The board agreed that employers __should__ have access to an employee's medical file.
 9. I'm not working tomorrow, so I __dont have to__ get up early.

+# Task 2
+These seems to be a techinical issue - Looks like something is wrong restart the device , please - try rebooting it
+The program does not funcion correctly  - Thr app isn  working Send me the file when you can - shoot me file when you get sec I recomend a updating your software - You should update software

+## Task
+sort out - solv it
+run into  - investigate - расследовать